 Given the number of individuals who have been charged with criminal offenses related to the January 6th 2021 disturbance outside and within the United States Capitol, and the activities of those who engaged in planned violence, Mr. HODGKINS role within the larger events was absolutely minimal.
-We believe this court should consider an additional four (4) level reduction for the Defendant being a minimal participant in the events concerning what transpired on January 6th, 2021.
-The facts of this care are not under dispute.
+We believe this Court should consider a recommended variance utilizing the factors under U.S.S.G. § 3B1.2 of what would normally be a four (4) level reduction for a Defendant being found to be a minimal participant in the events concerning what transpired on January 6th, 2021 under §3553(a)(1).
+The facts of this case are not under dispute.
 This defendant meets the book definition of someone who had an absolutely miniscule, let alone, minimal role in accordance with U.S.S.G § 3B1.2.
-Based on the defendant's role in the offense, this court should decrease the offense level as to this Defendant by four (4) levels.
-Mr. HODGKINS was not involved in any way, shape or form, with violence toward anyone in law enforcement.
+9 Mr. HODGKINS was not involved in any way, shape or form, with violence toward anyone in law enforcement.
 Mr. HODGKINS was not involved in any way, shape or form with any property damage done to the Capitol.
 Mr. HODGKINS never touched a single item within the Capitol building itself.
 His sole participation simply included walking into the building, onto the floor of the United States Senate, and leaving the same building, all within a 15-minute period of time.